Package eremitalpa

 ax: matplotlib.axes._axes.Axes = None,

-Plot leaves that have taxon labels in labels.
+Plots leaves that have taxon labels in a given list.

 Args